Metamorphic Force: Gameplay

-Differences between the US and Japanese versions

 The US version of Metamorphic Force uses a numeric lifepoint counter that doubles as the timer, going down by one lifepoint each tick (much like in Gauntlet), while the Japanese version uses a traditional health bar.
-The Fifth Stage in the US version consists of a boss rush where the player fights the previous bosses in pairs before facing the level's own boss, while in the Japanese version the player fights that level boss only.
-In addition, some sprites have been completely altered, such as the stained glass artwork seen during the elevator scene in the Final Stage.
+The fifth stage in the US version consists of a boss rush where the player fights the previous bosses in pairs before facing the level's own boss, while in the Japanese version the player fights that level boss only.
+In addition, some sprites have been completely altered, such as the stained glass artwork seen during the elevator scene in the final stage.

 Reception

 In Japan, Game Machine listed Metamorphic Force as the 17th most successful table arcade unit of September 1993.
 In North America, RePlay listed the game as the 19th most popular arcade game of December 1993, and Play Meter listed it as the 54th most popular arcade game of January 1994.
 In Europe, the game was selling well through January 1994.